apache/lucene-solr/solr/example/files/README.txt

 * To view your document information in the HTML interface view, adjust the URL in your address bar to [http://localhost:8983/solr/files/browse](http://localhost:8983/solr/files/browse)

-* To view your document information in XML or other formats, add &wt (for writer type) to the end of that URL. i.e.:
+* To view your document information in XML or other formats, add &wt (for writer type) to the end of that URL. i.e. To view your results in xml format direct your browser to:
 	[http://localhost:8983/solr/files/browse?&wt=xml](http://localhost:8983/solr/files/browse?&wt=xml)

 <hr>